Last updated: 13 April 4.00pm

 Staff and students who are exempt from wearing face-coverings have access to Sunflower lanyards and cards to indicate that they are exempt.
 Staff and students can request one by completing the lanyard request form.
 Alternatively, face-covering exemption cards can be obtained via the Scottish Government and are available in physical or digital forms.

 However, current government guidance and regulations state that those exempt do not have to prove their exemption and should not be made to wear a face-covering or denied access to places where face coverings are required.
 We ask for people to be aware of the exemptions and to treat each other with kindness.
+Please note, however, that misuse of the exemptions may result in disciplinary action.

 You may of course approach the individual concerned to ask them to comply, and you are encouraged to take this line if you are comfortable doing so.
 It can be done in a supportive manner and without confrontation: after all, safety in the current circumstances is everyone’s responsibility.